rezn5447/goteam-react-redux-firebase/README.md

 # README

-This application is a conversion of front-end portion of the Go Team Final Project @ DBC Originally a decoupled Rails application, considering the needs of the project and its matchmaking properties, I decided to redo this project to learn more about React, Redux, and Firebase as a backend data service.
+This application is a rebuilding of the Go Team Final Project @ DBC Originally a decoupled Rails application, considering the needs of the project and its matchmaking properties, I decided to redo this project to learn more about React, Redux, and Firebase as a backend data service.

 I spent the first month after graduating from Dev bootcamp learning the skills to re-create our final project using Reactjs, redux for data flow, and firebase realtime database for OAuth, and realtime updates.